tiffanyfay/bootiful-kubernetes-operators-workshop/workshop/content/exercises/graalvm.md

 *Hint: VMware Tanzu offers Enterprise Support for Spring Boot Native Applications compiled with the BellSoft Liberica native image Kit which is based on GraalVM Open Source.*

-###### A future solution: JVM Checkpoint Restore
+##### Other Options: JVM Checkpoint Restore and Class Data Sharing (CDS)

-Spring Framework 6.1 M1 integrates with checkpoint/restore as implemented by [Project CRaC](https://openjdk.org/projects/crac/) to reduce the startup and warmup times of Spring-based Java applications with the JVM.
-The CRaC (Coordinated Restore at Checkpoint) project researches the coordination of Java programs with mechanisms to checkpoint (make an image of, snapshot) a Java instance while it is executing and restoring it.
+- [Spring Framework 6.1 integrates with checkpoint/restore](https://docs.spring.io/spring-framework/reference/integration/checkpoint-restore.html) as implemented by [Project CRaC](https://openjdk.org/projects/crac/) to reduce the startup and warmup times of Spring-based Java applications with the JVM.
+- Class Data Sharing (CDS) is a JVM feature that reduces memory footprint and improves startup time Mature and production-ready technology that continuously improves with future enhancements through Project Leyden.
+Initial CDS support was introduced in [Spring Framework 6.1](https://docs.spring.io/spring-framework/reference/integration/cds.html).
+CDS is less restrictive than GraalVM and Project CRaC but the improvement is not as dramatic as with GraalVM or Project CRaC.